 Unfurling Portsmouth's Suffrage Banners

-We are so excited to announce that in mid January of 2025 there will be a new exhibition opening at the Portsmouth Museum and Art Gallery showing original and replica banners, photographs of the Portsmouth suffragettes and suffragists. and a motion graphic telling the story of the Pilgrim's march from Portsmouth to London from 17th July 1913.
-There will also be a newspaper detailing the story you can take away to keep.
+We are so excited to announce that on 28th January 2025, a new exhibition opened at the Portsmouth Museum and Art Gallery showing original and replica banners, photographs of the Portsmouth suffragettes and suffragists and a motion graphic telling the story of the Pilgrim's march from Portsmouth to London on 17th July 1913.
+There's also a bundle of 3 newspapers detailing the story you can take away to keep.

 We will be showing how sisters Norah and Margaret O'Shea from Cosham were central organisers of the local NUWSS and display extracts of Harriet Blessley's original account of the march.